 OSHA recordkeeping is not required for certain retail trades and some service industries.
 Exempt employers, like nonexempt employers, must comply with OSHA standards, display the OSHA poster, and report to OSHA within 8 hours any accident that results in one or more fatalities or the hospitalization of three or more employees.

 If an on-the-job accident occurs that results in the death of an employee or in the hospitalization of three or more employees, all employers, regardless of the number of employees, must report the accident, in detail, to the nearest OSHA office within 8 hours.

 Imminent danger situations are given top priority.
 Such is a condition where there is reasonable certainty a danger exists that can be expected to cause death or serious physical harm before the hazard can be eliminated through standard enforcement.
 Priority is also given to the investigation of fatalities and hospitalization of employees and to employee complaints of alleged violation of standards or unsafe or unhealthy working conditions.

 What happens when an OSHA violation is found?

-- Serious Violation - A violation where there is substantial probability that death or serious physical harm could result and that the employer knew, or should have known, of the hazard.
-A mandatory penalty of up to $7,000 for each violation is proposed.
-A penalty for a serious violation may be adjusted downward, based on the employer's good faith, history of previous violations, the gravity of the alleged violation, and size of business.
+- Serious Violation – An OSHA violation where there is substantial probability that death or serious physical harm could result and that the employer knew, or should have known, of the hazard.
+A mandatory penalty of up to $12,934 for each violation is proposed.
+A penalty for a serious violation may be adjusted downward, based on the employer’s good faith, history of previous violations, the gravity of the alleged violation, and size of business.